Skip to main content

 Transcript Transcript

-In cases of trivial or mild aortic regurgitation, treatment isn't usually necessary.
-Doctors will monitor the patient with regular checkups and may prescribe some medications if the regurgitation is moderate or severe.
-The following options are used to treat more severe cases of aortic regurgitation:
+In cases of trivial or mild aortic regurgitation, treatment may not be necessary.
+Your child’s cardiologist will monitor your child and may prescribe medication if the regurgitation is moderate or severe.
+For more severe cases of aortic regurgitation, one of the following treatment options may be needed.

 Valvuloplasty

-Repairing or replacing the leaky aortic valve is often necessary in severe cases.
-Depending on your child’s age, needs and valve anatomy, physicians may attempt to repair the valve or improve its function with a procedure called a valvuloplasty.
+In severe cases of aortic regurgitation, a surgeon may need to repair or replace the leaky aortic valve.
+Depending on your child’s age and unique anatomy, your surgeon may repair the valve or improve its function with a procedure called a valvuloplasty.

 Artificial valve surgery

-Another option to treat aortic regurgitation includes the use of mechanical (artificial) valves as replacement valves.
-If this is the case, your child may need to stay on blood-thinning medicines for the rest of their life to lower the risk of developing blood clots.
+Another option to treat aortic regurgitation includes the use of a mechanical (artificial) valve as a replacement valve.
+If your child receives a mechanical valve, they may need to stay on blood-thinning medicines for the rest of their life to lower the risk of developing blood clots.

 • Mechanical Valve Repair in Children and Teens